ORCA card: Next generation project

 The ORCA Joint Board approved a capital-and-service contract with INIT in 2018 to design and implement a major overhaul of the ORCA system, including new cards, mobile ticketing, and compatibility with contactless payment credit cards and smartphones.
 Approximately 2,900 on-board fare validators, 1,000 off-board validators, and 250 vending machines were to be replaced under the contract.

 A new website and smartphone app was launched in May 2022 with a weekend-long fare-free period to introduce new validators and card readers.
 Ticket vending machines for Link light rail were also taken offline for three days as part of the transition.
 The new website and app allowed for fare management without the previous 24-hour delay.
 The new card readers and validators initially did not display e-purse balances and pass statues until a later update.
 The machines' noise was also reduced, which drew criticism from passengers and was later corrected.

 The new, black-colored cards debuted in October 2022 as part of a retail rollout following a short beta test period.
 On June 24, 2024, virtual ORCA cards were made available for Google Wallet users with full support across the system's member agencies.
 Additional smartphone and contactless credit card compatibility had also been announced for 2023, but these features were delayed due to system issues with the user experience and management of employee accounts.
 In May 2024, an estimated 431,000 ORCA cards were used for at least one trip.

+A trial of "tap to pay" capability, which supports debit and credit cards with near-field communication chips as well as mobile wallet platforms, began on the RapidRide G Line on February 2, 2026.
+The feature was rolled out to most transit systems within the ORCA network on February 23, with the exception of Washington State Ferries, the Seattle Center Monorail, and various microtransit and dial-a-ride systems.
+The switch to allowing other forms of contactless payment was made as part of preparations for Seattle's matches in the 2026 FIFA World Cup.
+Apple Wallet is planned to be implemented at a later date.